-This article brings serious discussion about marriage of single Muslim women in America in general and Muslim women in their forties and fifties in particular.
+This article brings a serious discussion about a marriage of single Muslim women in America in general and Muslim women in their fifties in particular.
 There are not enough Muslim men out there, and interfaith marriage is one of the few viable options to them.
-Most American Muslim Women rule out the idea of marrying someone from their home country as it does not work out culturally nor do they have patience for arranged marriages.
-They want to get to know the guy before marrying and that is not easy.
+Most American Muslim Women rule out the idea of marrying someone from their home country as it does not work out culturally nor do they have the patience for arranged marriages.
+They want to get to know the guy before marrying, and that is not easy.
 Today, nearly 40% of Muslim women marry outside of their faith and most of them without conversion.

-There is nothing you can do, it is not your life and you don’t have solutions either.
-You can tell them to marry a Muslim man but it is their life, they have seen the life, gone through a divorce or have not married at all and they know what they want.
+There is nothing you can do, it is not your life, and you don’t have solutions either.
+You can tell them to marry a Muslim man, but it is their life, they have seen the growth, go through a divorce or have not married at all, and they know what they want.
 They want a man, not a religion to marry.
-A majority of Muslims quietly go along with these decisions, some have a lot of questions and some are ready to quote verses from Quran and make declarations that they are out of the pale of Islam.
+A majority of Muslims quietly go along with these decisions, some have a lot of questions, and some are ready to quote verses from Quran and make declarations that they are out of the pale of Islam.

-By the way, this is not an exclusive Muslim problem; it is a problem in all faiths, again it is not the faith, but the whims of the guardians of faith.
+By the way, this is not an exclusively Muslim problem; it is a problem in all faiths, again it is not the faith, but the whims of the guardians of the gospel.

 This piece is not for you.

-If you are a binary Muslim who is robotic and parrots between two words Halal and Haram on an auto pilot, i.e., Black or White, zero and one, then this article is not for you.
-If you believe your religion is a guidance to live a happy and harmonious life and God has given the brains to think, and live such a life, please read on!.
-Remember, Islam is a deen of Fitra, natural reflection of one’s nature, so if it is not common sense, then it is not Islam.
-Islam is not about forcing and regulating others life, but bringing harmony and peace to mankind.
+If you are a binary Muslim who is robotic and parrots between two words Halal and Haram on an autopilot, then this article is not for you.
+If you believe your religion is a guidance to live a happy and harmonious life and God has given the brains to think and live such an experience, please read on!.
+Remember, Islam is a deen of Fitra, a natural reflection of one’s nature, so if it is not common sense, then it is not Islam.
+Islam is not about forcing and regulating others life but bringing harmony and peace to mankind.

 If your answer is an emphatic no to a Muslim woman marrying a non-Muslim, then please don’t read this article.
 It is not for you.

-The answer to the question has always been an emphatic NO. Guarding the flock is a human trait and no tradition wants to lose a member of their tradition to the other, whether you are a Hindu, Christian, Sikh or a Jew, Republican, Democrat, Libertarian or new, indeed, any tradition for that matter.
-Muslims are no exception either and there is no need to beat up on Islam for your deficiency in comprehension.
+The answer to the question has always been an emphatic NO. Guarding the flock is a human trait, and no tradition wants to lose a member of their culture to the other, whether you are a Hindu, Christian, Sikh or a Jew, Republican, Democrat, Libertarian or new, indeed, any tradition for that matter.
+Muslims are no exception either, and there is no need to beat up on Islam for your deficiency incomprehension.

-This paper explores on possible causes for the Yes or No response, and what happens if that cause is not there anymore.
-The main source of Islamic knowledge is Quran and Hadiths that are authentic and reflect the personality of the prophet; a mercy to mankind.
+This paper explores possible causes for the Yes or No response, and what happens if that cause is not there anymore.
+The primary source of Islamic knowledge is Quran and Hadiths that are authentic and reflect the personality of the prophet; mercy to mankind.

-Quran does not expressly forbid Muslim women marrying non-Muslim men and neither prophet has expressly forbidden it.
-Read the verses again particularly the oft quoted verses 60:10 and 2:221.
-There is an advisement to marry with whom you are compatible, and whom you can live in harmony with.
-It is a relational guidance that a believing bondsman is better than a non-believing man and vice-versa for men.
-The comparison is for one to understand that the social status is not important, but harmony is.
+Quran does not expressly forbid Muslim women marrying non-Muslim men, and neither prophet has explicitly prohibited it.
+If you read the verses particularly the oft-quoted verses 60:10 and 2:221.
+There is an advisement to marry with whom you are compatible, and with whom you can live in harmony with.
+It is relational guidance that a believing bondsman is better than a non-believing man and vice-versa for men.
+The comparison is for one to understand that the social status is not essential, but harmony is.

-In verse 60:10 disbelievers were those individuals who prevented the believers to practice their faith; there was an element of hostility between them.
+In verse 60:10 disbelievers were those individuals who prevented the believers from practicing their faith; there was an element of hostility between them.
 But today, most people of faith are believers in God in one fashion or the other.
-But those who do not believe in God will have difficulty to live with those who do believe, and it is not advisable to marry them.
+But those who do not believe in God will have difficulty to live with those who do think, and it is not advisable to marry them.
 I have officiated weddings between an Atheist and a faithful, it is about harmony and not the belief.
 If they can live in Harmony, God will not come in between their love, it is him or his system that made each other want to come together.
-It is about compatibility and harmony and not religion or other case.
+It is about compatibility and harmony and not religion or another case.

-One of the most beautiful couplets to express this ‘love’, ‘attraction’ between two people was expressed by an Indian poet Ghalib some 150 years ago.
+One of the most beautiful couplets to express this ‘love,’ ‘attraction’ between two people was represented by an Indian poet Ghalib some 150 years ago.
 He says,

-Ishq a o aatish hai Ghalib, ke lagaye na lage, bujhaye no bujhe.
+Ishq an o aatish hai Ghalib, ke lagaye na lage, bujhaye no bujhe.

 Love is such a flame Ghalib that you can cause it nor can you put it off, it just happens.

 The questions are endless, but the answer is a powerful one, and that is accountability.
-In the traditional societies parents rightfully felt responsible to guard the happiness of their offspring, where as parents in North America are learning to believe that their kids are independent and know what they want in their lives, and will find their own happiness.
-Ultimately they have to live their own lives and you cannot babysit them forever.
+In the traditional societies parents rightfully felt responsible for guarding the happiness of their offspring, whereas parents in North America are learning to believe that their kids are independent and know what they want in their lives, and will find their own happiness.
+Ultimately they have to live their own lives, and you cannot babysit them forever.
 American Muslim parents trust their kids to do the right thing and let them run their own lives.
 Please note that this comparison is made with Muslims living elsewhere in the world.

-No woman should be denied her right to life, liberty and happiness.
+No woman should be denied her right to life, liberty, and happiness.
 No one can push an American Muslim woman to marry anyone other than whom she wants.
-By marrying someone she can be happy with, her faith remains strong, if not she would a Muslim in name.
+By marrying someone she can be happy with, her faith remains strong, if not she would a Muslim in the name.

-Indeed, we all have the same Islam and there is no doubt about it.
-However, our cultures are different, the culture of Nahadatul Ulema, Doebandis, Naqshbandis, Sufis, Sunnis, Shias, Ahmadiyya, Ismailis, WD Deen Muhammad, Bohri’s, Nation of Islam, Alawites, Wahhabis and others vary in practices from region to region.
+Indeed, we all have the same Islam, and there is no doubt about it.
+However, our cultures are different, the culture of Nahadatul Ulema, Deobandis, Naqshbandis, Sufis, Sunnis, Shias, Ahmadiyya, Ismailis, WD Deen Muhammad, Bohri’s, Nation of Islam, Alawites, Wahhabis, and others vary in practices from region to region.
 Even our rules are divided into six different schools of thought.
 The Islam practiced by Baghdadi is not the same as the one practiced by any American Muslim.
-All of them are Muslims in their own right and none of us have the right or permission from God to belittle or denigrate the other.
+All of them are Muslims in their own right, and none of us have the power or permission from God to belittle or denigrate the other.

-If God would have said no to a Muslim woman marrying a non-Muslim man, it would have been said in the Quran, there is not even an inference.
-God does not make mistakes; instead he empowers us to figure out our own equilibrium.
+If God had said no to a Muslim woman marrying a non-Muslim man, it would have been told in the Quran, there is not even an inference.
+God does not make mistakes; instead, he empowers us to figure out our own equilibrium.